natdarke/nat-router/README.md

    - The JSON data (parsed) sent in the body of the request (if MIME type is 'application/json')

 ### router.render(TEMPLATE-PATH, TEMPLATE-DATA)
 * Used inside router.on.
-Specifies which Pug template is used and the data to pass to the template
+TEMPLATE-PATH is the file path of Pug template to be used and TEMPLATE-DATA is the data that is passed the aforementioned template

 ### router.resolve(REQUEST, RESPONSE)
 * Called when any request is made, passing the standard node http REQUEST and RESPONSE objects (aka http.incomingMessage and http.serverResponse)